Firanus/advent-of-code/README.md

 - **Day 5** - We extend our VM to handle parameter modes, comparisons operations, jump operations, input and output.
 Phew!
 - **Day 7** - We extend our VM to be able to block execution til it's received an input, and then string a few computers together.
 Fun.
 - **Day 9** - Added a new parameter more, "relative mode" to the VM, with a few more tweaks.

+As an aside, **2022 Day 10** actually also involves thinking about registers to eventually draw on the screen.
+The input is much less involved than a full Intcode computer, however.

 ### Miscellaneous Algorithms